bkoz/documentum/README.md

 #### Lack of entropy work around

-The content server installtion scripts try to run ```rngd -b -r /dev/urandom -o /dev/random``` to increase the kernel entropy.
+The content server installation scripts try to run ```rngd -b -r /dev/urandom -o /dev/random``` to increase the kernel entropy.
 As far as I can tell, this requires full container privileges.
 I've tried the following work arounds in OpenShift.